I am raising 3 kids without 3/4 million dollars of disposable income. We might actually be breaking even on costs! Here are our strategies.

 Paying for Childhood

 I read something urging parents to be financially prepared for parenthood that said, “I am sure you would not want to see your child be the only one with beat up shoes or hand me down clothes on the first day of school.”
 Huh.
 I would be highly surprised if my first-grader knew hand-me-down clothes from new clothes.
 (In fact, I’m not sure adults know the difference.
 I get more compliments on my thrift store clothes than any others.)
 I would also be highly surprised if new shoes survived the walk to school before looking “beat up”.
 Really, all I can say is, if my children’s self-worth is seriously dependent on their first-day-of-school clothes, then I have failed as a parent.

-We do pay more for food – but the changes are so incremental I don’t notice them except by comparing this year to five years ago, and inflation has had much more effect than children.
+We do pay more for food than we used to, but the changes are so incremental I don’t notice them except by comparing this year to five years ago, and inflation has had much more effect than children.
 I don’t think the food costs have outweighed the tax benefits under the Bush tax cuts (though probably that will change in 2013) Update: So far we're still seeing tax benefits in 2020, though with teenagers, the extra food costs somewhat more than the tax benefits.
 (But then you can factor in the free labor: "Hey, raking the leaves is YOUR job now, buddy!")

 We have a small house, and we had no room to put a baby in it until we had a baby.
 Then we discovered room.
 The next child, we also had no room for until the event actually happened.
 Same with the third.
 Now in teenagerhood they are a lot longer but somehow they still fit!
 I assume at some point, there is a limit to what you can squeeze in, but also, if you have enough children, some are going to start moving out before the last ones arrive.
 I personally had quite a bit of space growing up, but a family next door had twice our size of family in about the same house size we have now.
 It appeared to me to work fine.